k4mp3r/executive-functioning-assistant-public/executive-functioning-process.md

 ### Cumbersome

-The current process is time consuming as I am still in the design and implement phase so there is a lot of heavy lifting with documentation and trying to establish new routines.
+The current process is time consuming as I am still in the design and implementation phase so there is a lot of heavy lifting with documentation and trying to establish new routines.
 This will get faster as I start moving these tasks from working memory to habitual behavior.
-Once project the shifts from design and development to maintenance this burden should be reduced.
+Once the project shifts from design and development to maintenance this burden should be reduced.

 ## Tools & Configurations